k1-end/git-reports/README.md

 ## 🤝 Contributing

 We welcome contributions!
-If you'd like to improve Git Visualizer, please follow these steps:
+If you'd like to improve Git Reports, please follow these steps:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).
 3. Commit your changes (`git commit -m 'Add some feature'`).